Amit Kothari

 ChatGPT excels at: creative brainstorming, image generation, casual conversation, general research, web browsing.
 Best for speed and breadth.
 If you need ten marketing tagline options in 30 seconds, use ChatGPT.

 Gemini excels at: current events, Google Workspace integration, multimodal tasks (video and audio analysis).
-Best for work that touches the Google ecosystem.
-If you need to analyse a YouTube video and summarise it against your Google Docs, use Gemini.
+Best for work that touches the Google Workspace tools.
+If you need to analyse a YouTube video and summarize it against your Google Docs, use Gemini.

 The real answer for most teams: use two or three models for different tasks.
 Don’t force one tool to do everything.
 That’s a proper nightmare waiting to happen.

 The enterprise adoption picture is sobering.
 Zapier surveyed 532 C-suite leaders at companies with 1,000+ employees in September 2025.
 78% are struggling to integrate AI with existing systems.
-95% of generative AI pilots yielded no business impact.
-The barriers?
-Integration challenges (78%), skill gaps (35%), and data quality issues (29%).
+The barriers they named: the cost of vendor solutions (45%), AI skill gaps (35%), and data quality issues (29%).

-The Stack Overflow 2025 survey tells the adoption gap story.
-Developers: 84% adoption, 51% daily use.
-All employees: 56% adoption, only 9% daily use.
-Individual contributors: 16% regular use.
-Leaders: 33%.
+The Stack Overflow 2025 survey tells the adoption gap story: 84% of developers use or plan to use AI tools, and 51% use them daily.
+Across the broader workforce, daily use runs far lower.
 There is a massive gap between people who code with AI and people who do everything else with AI.

 Teaching your team without the frustration